IsaacScript/isaacscript/packages/docs/docs/main/getting-started.md

 The program will ask you some questions and then populate your current directory with TypeScript and other some other dependencies.

+(You might get a warning of "npm WARN config global `--global`, `--local` are deprecated.
+Use `--location=global` instead."
+You can safely ignore this and press enter to proceed, as it is a recent NPM bug with Windows.)

 At the end, it will ask you if it should launch VSCode for you.
 Answer yes.

 <br />